gotthardp/lorawan-server/doc/Connectors.md

 ## Generic MQTT Servers

-You can integrate with generic MQTT server (message broker), e.g. the [RabbitMQ](https://www.rabbitmq.com/mqtt.html) or [Mosquitto](https://mosquitto.org).
+The lorawan-server can acts as a MQTT client, publish uplink frames and subscribe for downlink frames.
+It can connect to any standard MQTT server (message broker), e.g. the [RabbitMQ](https://www.rabbitmq.com/mqtt.html) or [Mosquitto](https://mosquitto.org).